snehilvj/dmc-docs/docs/copybutton/copybutton.md

 ### Colors

-Use `color` and `copiedColor` props to change the button’s appearance before and after copying.
+Use `color` and `copiedColor` props to change the button’s color before and after copying.
+Note - if `copiedColor` is not provided, the color will remain unchanged during copying.

 .. exec::docs.copybutton.color